-- Implement measures to ensure physical distancing as students, parents or visitors enter and move through school buildings. - Implement measures to ensure physical distancing within classrooms. - Maximize social distancing between student workstations, achieving 6 feet when feasible, when determining the classroom layout.
-When 6 feet is not possible, physical barriers are used to minimize close contacts. - Gym class activities are offered outdoors and selected to permit physical distancing: contact sports are not permitted. - Implement measures to permit physical distancing in school areas used for student support services. - Implement measures to permit physical distancing in administrative areas of the school. - Implement measures to limit risk of infection due to visits by individuals other than staff and students. - Implement measures to ensure physical distancing as students, staff and visitors enter and move through school buildings.
+- Implement measures to ensure physical distancing as students, parents or visitors enter and move through school buildings. - Implement measures to ensure physical distancing within classrooms. - Maximize social distancing between student workstations, achieving no less than 3 feet between students and no less than 6 feet between students and staff, when determining the classroom layout. - Gym class activities are offered outdoors and selected to permit physical distancing.
+Contact sports are not permitted. - Implement measures to permit physical distancing in school areas used for student support services. - Implement measures to permit physical distancing in administrative areas of the school. - Implement measures to limit risk of infection due to visits by individuals other than staff and students. - Implement measures to ensure physical distancing as students, staff and visitors enter and move through school buildings. - Occupancy is reduced and space between employees is maximized in any room or area used by staff for meals and/or breaks.